Loading Dock Safety Barriers: What Warehouse Operators Should Know

 • Manually operated models are also available.

 A single lift truck roll-off can have catastrophic consequences, endangering workers and creating an enormous liability for your facility.
-The Powered Dock Gate provides an efficient and ergonomic solution.
+Powered Dock Gates are essential warehouse safety barriers that provide an efficient and ergonomic solution.

-To learn more, contact the BHS Sales Team at 1.800.BHS.950 or view the Powered Dock Gate on our website.
+To learn more, contact the BHS Sales Team at 1.800.BHS.9500 or view the Powered Dock Gate on our website.